 Uki is a stop-motion animated short, telling the tale of a lonely Inuit who struggles to survive after an oil tanker leaks off the coast of Alaska, killing all the wildlife in the area, leaving him with only his dog, for companionship.
 It’s a dark comedy about companionship, loneliness and pollution.

 The film premiered to a sold out screening (500 People) at BFI Southbank and a BBC Broadcast on BBC Four following a documentary exploring the best of British animation.
-The film is also currently available on and the BFI and BBC iPlayers.
+The film was also made available on the BFI Player and BBC iPlayer.

 Articles about the project can be found on